Learning Snapshots - Globalize Your Classroom

 Learn more with related content: Taj Mahal UNESCO World Heritage List

-When teaching with photographs like Global Snapshots, try the structure in "Analyzing Photographs" as outlined by the Library of Congress in the lesson on pages 15 -16 in the Teaching with Primary Sources PDF.
-The Primary Source Analysis Tool guides students through the process of observing, reflecting, and questioning.
+When teaching with photographs, try the structure in "Analyzing Photographs and Prints" as outlined by the Library of Congress in the PDF Teacher's Guide: Analyzing Photographs and Prints.
+The student-facing document, Primary Source Analysis Tool, guides students through the process of observing, reflecting, and questioning.

 First, have students observe the photograph.
 Allow time for students to notice and name details in the photograph.
 Next, have students reflect by generating and testing a hypothesis.
 Finally, have students ask questions that would generate more observations and reflections.

 Using the Primary Source Analysis Tool, you can walk through a few Learning Snapshot examples together as a class and model your thinking aloud as you observe, reflect, and ask questions about a photograph.
 Then, have students explore further based on their areas of interest.
 They can choose one of the photograph categories (architecture, design, environment, food, nature, outdoor art, traditional arts and crafts, or transportation and signs), and analyze a photograph independently or with a partner using the Primary Source Analysis Tool.
 Based on what they observe, reflect on, and question, they will have identified questions for further research.
 This leads them into the first area of Global Competency: Investigate the World.

 TIP: Below, each category is hyperlinked to a Google Slide Deck with the photographs that are featured on the subpages under Global Snapshots in the menu above.
 These slide decks allow you and your students to focus exclusively on one photo at a time.
 More photographs will be added as travel allows.